 Relocation: A Last Resort

-If you know community cats, you know they’re very attached to their outdoor homes and to the other cats in their colonies.
-They take comfort in knowing which paths to walk, the coziest places to sleep, and where they can fill their bellies.
-Relocation rips them from their homes and places them somewhere unfamiliar, often leaving them stressed and disoriented.
-Successful relocation requires a careful procedure.
-Without it, cats can wander off to try and return to their original homes, making relocation pointless.
+If you know community cats, you know how attached they are to their outdoor homes and to the other cats in their colonies.
+They take comfort in knowing which paths are safe to walk, the coziest places to sleep, and where they can fill their bellies.
+Relocation rips cats from these homes and places them somewhere unfamiliar.
+Naturally, the process is extremely stressful and disorienting for them.

-Here are some common situations where relocation is wrongly considered, and approaches you might consider instead:
+Here are some common situations where relocation is often (and wrongly) considered and how to better approach them:

 - Animal control wants to clear an area of cats.

 - Suggested approach: Ask animal control officers to leave the cats where they are and explain that relocation doesn’t work.
 Tell them that removing cats from an area only creates a population vacuum that new cats will inevitably fill.
 Provide them with Alley Cat Allies’ information on this well-documented natural phenomenon known as the Vacuum Effect.
 Inform the officers that TNR is the only humane and effective approach to community cats, and that you will work to ensure each cat is spayed and neutered through a TNR program.

 - We have talking points and tips to help you speak with animal control at alleycat.org/CommunityChange and alleycat.org/Educate.
 To get started doing TNR yourself, visit alleycat.org/TNRGuide.

 - If you feel you may face legal consequences for defending the cats, learn how to protect yourself at alleycat.org/KnowYourRights.

 - Construction or demolition is taking place where cats live.